-If you’re like me, you love a good cookie.
-And if you’re like me, you know that there’s just something about warm, homemade cookies that just can’t be beaten.
-But if you’ve ever tried to make a bunch of cookies at once, then you know that even the most delicious cookie recipe can get boring after a while.
+Like me, you probably like a tasty cookie now and again.
+And if you’re anything like me, you know that there’s nothing better than a batch of fresh, warm cookies from the oven.
+If you’ve ever attempted to bake a large quantity of cookies at once, you know that even the best cookie recipe may grow old after a while.

 Why Do We Need to Freeze Cookie Dough?

-- You can stock up on your preferred brand of cookie dough whenever there is a sale at the supermarket and save the extra dough in the freezer for later use.
+Whenever your favored brand of cookie dough is on sale at the grocery store, buy up and save the leftover dough in the freezer for later use.

-Regardless of what method you choose, though, defrosting the dough properly is essential if you want to keep its texture and taste intact.
+However, defrosting the dough correctly is vital if you want to preserve its texture and flavor.

 Do You Need To Defrost Cookie Dough Before Baking It?